 This welding is deemed more convenient than its submerged arc counterpart.
 As a result, this technology is widely utilized in fabrication employing structural steel and heavy equipment repair.

 GMAW is known as MIG welding and is employed for structural and non-structural goals.
-Application-specific welding systems utilized in the construction industry comprise stud welders such as pipe welders.
+Application-specific welding systems in the construction industry comprise stud welders such as pipe welders.

 GTAW is also known as TIG welding and is crucial for its compatibility with different metals, including aluminum, stainless steel, bronze, and copper.